bluekamandy/Creative-Coding-Course-with-SwiftProcessing/6_Using_Objects_to_Create_a_Game/2_EXERCISE.md

 ## Instructions

-We're going to divide the creation of a digital tennis game into 3 challenges and then put them all together to create the final game.
+We're going to divide the creation of a digital tennis game into 3 challenges which should be coded as **individual sketches**.
+In the next project, we'll put them all together to create the final game.

 #### **Challenge 1: Paddle Class**